-Imagine just for some seconds a sunny island, full of white houses, surrounded by the turquoise sea and with pink flowers hanging on the white walls.
-This is a little taste of Mykonos, a famous Greek island that it’s very easy to fall in love with.
-Below, you can find some essential info on how to spend one day in Mykonos:
+Imagine just for a few seconds a sunny island, full of white houses, surrounded by the turquoise sea and with pink flowers hanging on the white walls.
+This is a little taste of Mykonos, the famous Greek island that it's very easy to fall in love with.
+Below, you can find some essential info on how to spend a day in Mykonos:

 HOW TO GET TO MYKONOS

 Surrounded by the sea, this rather small island (it spans an area of 85 square kilometers) is part of Cyclades Islands.
 Other neighboring islands are Tinos, Syros, Paros, and Naxos.
 The last one is the island where we spent most of our time in Greece and the place from where we took the ferry to Mykonos.
 Hencse, you can get here by ferry or by plane (in the summertime there are around 18 flights from Athens to Mykonos).

 I would say that the atmosphere is the most important thing when it comes to the Island of the Winds.
 As soon as you reach the port or the airport, you will feel a vibe of relaxation and fun.
 Mykonos is well known for its glam and for all the parties that take place over there.
 Even if it's a small island, it's full of charm: narrow alleys with luxury shops, the smell of freshly cooked seafood or the Bougainvillea flowers that lie against the white walls.
 Besides the port and the center that are loaded with shops and restaurants, two places are famous in Mykonos: Little Venice and the Windmills.